Category: Issue Comments

 All in all, I take the view that we’ve seen this show before: during the Credit Crunch, Floaters got hit extremely badly (to the point at which their fifteen year total return was negative) because (as far as I can make out) their dividend rate was dropping (as it was linked to Prime) while the yields on other perpetual preferred instruments were skyrocketing (due to credit concerns).
 Thus, at least some investors insisted on getting long term corporate yields from rates based (indirectly and with a lag, in the case of FixedResets) on short-term government policy rates.
 And it’s happening again!

-There is further discussion of the extremely poor YTD performance of FixedResets in the post eMail to a Client.
+There is further discussion of the extremely poor performance in the seven months to July 31 of FixedResets in the post eMail to a Client.
+Things haven’t really changed since that was written; they’ve just gotten ever so much more so.

-Here’s the August performance for FixedResets that had a YTW Scenario of ‘To Perptuity’ at mid-month.:
+Here’s the October performance for FixedResets that had a YTW Scenario of ‘To Perpetuity’ at mid-month.:

 Click for Big